VaishaliKadam30/ICICI-Bank-SQL-Project/README.md

 your own schema with name bank and start creating a table as per they required
 Here I share a table and the details.
-Proposed Solution
-1. Create an ER model
-The first step is to create an ER model of the data.
-This will show the relationships between the different tables in the database.
-2. Create the tables and relationships
-Once the ER model is complete, the next step is to create the tables and relationships in the database.
- This can be done using SQL commands.
-3. Populate the tables with data
-Once the tables are created, the next step is to populate them with data.
-This can be done by importing data from a CSV file or by entering it manually.
-4. Create views
-The bank wants to be able to create views of the data in the database.
-Views can be created using SQL commands.
-5. Secure the database
-The bank wants to secure the database by using encryption.
-This can be done by using a tool like MySQL Workbench
-6. Use SQL to interact with the database
-The bank wants to be able to use SQL to interact with the database.
-This will allow them to retrieve information about their customers and employees, create views, and secure the database.
-7. Monitor the database
-The bank wants to monitor the database to ensure that it is running smoothly and that the data is secure.
-This is just a proposed solution.
-The specific steps that need to be taken will vary depending on the specific requirements of the bank.